-Premier League U21 teams join EFL Trophy groups
+Derby to face Mansfield in two EFL competitions

 Holders Rotherham are no longer eligible for the tournament after they secured promotion to the Championship.

+Stockport face Wolves Under-21s in their first appearance in the trophy since returning to the EFL.

-Liverpool's U21s are in the same group as Accrington Stanley, Rochdale and Salford City, while Barrow, Carlisle United and Fleetwood Town will face Manchester United's U21s.
+Liverpool's under-21s are in the same group as Accrington Stanley, Rochdale and Salford City, while Barrow, Carlisle United and Fleetwood Town will face Manchester United's U21s.

 The 48 English Football League clubs from League One and League Two were previously divided into northern and southern divisions.